heroku/buildpacks/docs/src/shared/image_structure.md

 :::>> $ docker run --rm my-image-name "ls /layers"
 ```

 Individual buildpacks can compose multiple layers from their buildpack directory.
-For example you can see that `<%= which_binary %>` binary is present within that ruby buildpack directory:
+For example you can see that `<%= which_binary %>` binary is present within that buildpack layer directory:

 ```
 :::>> pre.erb $ docker run --rm my-image-name "which <%= which_binary %>"